Liloy National High School: Campus

-Liloy National High School previously had two campuses, the main campus and another campus in Compra, in the southern part of the town which is now a separate high school, with the official name of Compra National High School.
+Liloy National High School previously had three campuses, the main campus, another campus in Compra which is in the southern part of the town and is now a separate high school with the official name of Compra National High School, and in Patawag.

 The main campus has a total land area of four hectares.
 A mini-forest with a naturally grown trees is found at the back of the school.
 There are a total of eight parks around the whole campus.
 The school houses a computer lab, science lab and library.

-The classroom sections of the campus were officially changed, effective in June 2012, relating to color (grade 7), flowers (grade 8), chemicals (grade 9), and precious stones (grade 10), Examples may vary: Red, Blue, Camillia (or Camilia), Hyacinth, Oxygen, Hydrogen, Pearl, Jade, and Sapphire.
-The four ESEP sections are: 7-Armstrong (Grade 7), 8-Mendel (Grade 8), 9-Einstein(Grade 9), 10-Newton (Grade 10).
+The classroom sections of the campus were officially changed, effective in June 2012, relating to color (grade 7), flowers (grade 8), elements (grade 9), and precious stones (grade 10), Examples may vary: Red, Blue, Camillia (or Camilia), Hyacinth, Oxygen, Hydrogen, Pearl, Jade, and Sapphire.
+The four ESEP sections are: 7-Armstrong (Grade 7), 8-Mendel (Grade 8), 9-Einstein (Grade 9), 10-Newton (Grade 10).

 The Administration Building, or ESF building has two stories.